 As the villages of Uffington, Baulking and Woolstone directly benefit from the monies raised at the Show by way of funding community facilities for all parishioners, this is a great way of giving support to your own environment and for the benefit of you, your family and your fellow residents.

-Email: firstname.lastname@example.org or on
+Email: Sam Beynon or

 If you are or represent a community service, club or similar within Uffington, Baulking or Woolstone you might be eligible to apply to the Trust for funding.
 To find out more please download and read the Guidance Notes below and contact:

-Secretary White Horse Show Trust
+Secretary of the White Horse Show Grant Awards Committee

 17 Craven Common